niccolomineo/filterify/README.md

-jQuery/Bootstrap data filtering and instant search.
+jQuery/Bootstrap data filtering, instant search and display.

 # Instructions
 ### Basic usage
+Use the `rel` attribute in the html page to design a unique relationship between each select, the search field, the container and its elements where content will be displayed.

-Pass a class to apply the crossfiltering functionality to the `select` elements.
+Pass a class to the jQuery object to initialize the plugin:

     $('.filters-select').filterify()

 ### Custom settings
 Pass custom settings to the `filterify` method.